dc29etki/Labyrinth/README.md

 # Labyrinth
-Codebase for Labyrinth Game for Software Engineering Class at SUNY Poly
+> Codebase for Labyrinth Game for Software Engineering Class at SUNY Poly

+---

+## Setup

+- Install Github Desktop
+- Clone this repo